 Academics want to preserve video games.
-The game industry is fighting them in court.
+Copyright laws make it complicated.

 The ESA declined to make anyone available for interviews by The Washington Post.
 The organization’s attorney declined to comment.

-In U.S. copyright law, exemptions exist for specific use cases, such as academic research, that would otherwise appear to violate the technical protections granted by law.
+In U.S. copyright law, exemptions exist for specific use cases, such as academic research, that would otherwise violate the technical protections of copyrighted works.
 Proposals for exemptions are reviewed every three years by the U.S. Copyright Office.
-In 2018, academics scored a legal victory that granted them an exemption to preserve games that are no longer commercially available.
+In 2018, academics scored a victory that granted them an exemption to preserve games that are no longer commercially available.
 In 2021, a push for remote access to preserved games for academics failed.

-In its court battles, the ESA has stated that increasing such access would “risk the possibility of substantial market harm” for publishers.
+In response to the push for copyright exemptions by the academics, the ESA has stated that increasing such access would “risk the possibility of substantial market harm” for publishers.
 In a 2018 Copyright Office filing related to expanding exemptions to existing copyright laws, the ESA said older games are “regularly reintroduced or reimagined” by way of reissued, remastered or remade versions for modern gaming platforms.
 It also took issue with allowing researchers to essentially relaunch online multiplayer modes for games that publishers no longer support and argued that existing laws are sufficient for researchers’ needs.

 Lawyers in the intellectual property field noted the necessity of existing legal protections for the industry’s business model.